Azure/alz-monitor/docs/wiki/FAQ.md

 ## Do I need to use these metrics or can they be replaced with ones more suited to my environment?

 *The metric rules we've created are based on recommendations from Microsoft documentation and field experience.
 How you're using Azure resources may also be different so tailor the alerts to suit your needs.
-One of the other goals of this project is to help you have a way to do Azure Monitor alerts at scale, create new rules with your own thresholds.
+The main goal of this project is to help you have a way to do Azure Monitor alerts at scale, create new rules with your own thresholds.
 We'd love to hear about your new rules too so feel free to share back.*